Religion in Kerala

-Kerala has a reputation of being, communally, one of the most religiously diverse states in India.
-According to 2011 Census of India figures, 54.73% of Kerala's population are Hindus, 26.56% are Muslims, 18.38% are Christians, and the remaining 0.33% follow other religions or have no religion.
+Religion in Kerala is diverse.
+According to 2011 census of India figures, 54.73% of Kerala's population follows Hinduism, 26.56% are followers of Islam, 18.38% follow Christianity, and the remaining 0.33% follow other religions or have no religion.

+The historical legends regarding the origin of Kerala are Hindu in nature.
+Kerala produced several saints and movements.
+Adi Shankara was a religious philosopher who contributed to Hinduism and propagated the philosophy of Advaita.
 Hindus represent the biggest religious group in all districts except Malappuram, where they are outnumbered by Muslims.
 Various tribal people in Kerala have retained the religious beliefs of their ancestors.
-In comparison with the rest of India, Kerala experiences relatively little sectarianism.

 Hinduism

+Hinduism is the most widely professed faith in Kerala.
+According to 2011 Census of India figures, 54.7% of Kerala's residents are Hindus.
+Hindus represent the biggest religious group in all districts except Malappuram.

-Several saints and movements existed.
-Adi Shankara was a Hindu philosopher who contributed to Hinduism and propagated philosophy of Advaita.
+Kerala produced several saints and movements.
+Adi Shankara was a religious philosopher who contributed to Hinduism and propagated the philosophy of Advaita.
 He was instrumental in establishing four mathas at Sringeri, Dwarka, Puri and Jyotirmath.
-Melpathur Narayana Bhattathiri was another religious figure who composed Narayaniyam, a collection of verses in praise of Krishna.
+Melpathur Narayana Bhattathiri was another religious figure who composed Narayaniyam, a collection of verses in praise of the Hindu God Krishna.

+Various practises of Hinduism are unique to Kerala.
+Worship of Shiva and Vishnu is popular in Kerala.
+Lord Krishna is worshipped widely in all parts of Kerala, Guruvayur being one of the most famous temples in the state.
+Malayali Hindus also worship Bhagavathi as a form of Shakti.
+Almost every village in Kerala has a Bhagavati Goddess.
+Hindus in Kerala also strongly believe in power of snake gods and usually have sacred snake groves known as Sarpa Kavu near to their houses.

-Some of the most notable temples are: Ananthapura Lake Temple, Angadipuram Thirumandhamkunnu Temple, Alathiyoor Hanuman Temple, Bhayankavu Bhagavathi Temple, Kadampuzha Devi Temple, Keraladeshpuram Temple, Panniyur Sri Varahamurthy Temple, Sukapuram Dakshinamoorthy Temple, Thirunavaya Navamukunda Temple, Triprangode Siva Temple, Tali Shiva Temple, Trikkandiyur Siva Temple, Thrissur Vadakkunnathan Temple, Guruvayur Temple, Thriprayar Temple, Lokanarkavu Temple, Thirunelli Temple, Sabarimala Ayyappa Temple, Thiruvananthapuram Padmanabhaswamy Temple, Aranmula Parthasarathy Temple, Chottanikkara Temple, Chengannur Mahadeva Temple, Parassinikadavu Muthappan Temple, Chettikulangara Devi Temple, Mannarasala Temple, Chakkulathukavu Temple, Thiruvalla Sreevallabha Temple, Kaviyoor Mahadevar Temple, Parumala Panayannarkavu Temple, Sree Poornathrayesa Temple, Kodungallur Bhagavathy Temple, Trikkur Mahadeva Temple, Manalarkavu Devi Temple and Rajarajeshwara Temple.
+Some of the most notable temples are:Thiruvananthapuram Padmanabhaswamy Temple, Thiruvallam Sree Parasurama Swami Temple, Janardhanaswamy Temple, Vellayani Devi Temple, Pazhaya Sreekanteswaram Temple, Ananthapura Lake Temple, Sabarimala Ayyappa Temple, Angadipuram Thirumandhamkunnu Temple, Alathiyoor Hanuman Temple, Bhayankavu Bhagavathi Temple, Kadampuzha Devi Temple, Keraladeshpuram Temple, Panniyur Sri Varahamurthy Temple, Sukapuram Dakshinamoorthy Temple, Thirunavaya Navamukunda Temple, Triprangode Siva Temple, Tali Shiva Temple, Trikkandiyur Siva Temple, Thrissur Vadakkunnathan Temple, Guruvayur Temple, Thriprayar Temple, Lokanarkavu Temple, Thirunelli Temple, Aranmula Parthasarathy Temple, Chottanikkara Temple, Chengannur Mahadeva Temple, Parassinikadavu Muthappan Temple, Chettikulangara Devi Temple, Mannarasala Temple, Chakkulathukavu Temple, Thiruvalla Sreevallabha Temple, Kaviyoor Mahadevar Temple, Parumala Panayannarkavu Temple, Sree Poornathrayesa Temple, Kodungallur Bhagavathy Temple, Trikkur Mahadeva Temple, Manalarkavu Devi Temple and Rajarajeshwara Temple.
 Temples in Kerala follow elaborate rituals and traditionally only priests from the Nambudiri caste could be appointed as priests in major temples.
 But in 2017 as per the state government's decision, the priests from the historically backward caste communities are now being appointed as priests.

 Malayali Hindus practice ceremonies such as Chorunu (first feeding of rice to a child) and Vidyāraṃbhaṃ.